David Goodwillie: Dundee United

 In the 2009–10 season, Goodwillie began as a regular starter for United, scoring three goals in the first five matches of the season.
 Notching twelve goals by mid-April, Goodwillie's performances were recognised with the Scottish Premier League Young Player of the Year award.
-In May 2010, Goodwillie scored the opening goal as United won the 2010 Scottish Cup Final by 3–0 against Ross County.
+In May 2010, Goodwillie scored the opening goal as United won the 2010 Scottish Cup final by 3–0 against Ross County.

 Goodwillie scored in six consecutive league games early in the 2010–11 season, prompting United chairman Stephen Thompson to say any other club would have to pay £3 million to sign him.
 Goodwillie signed a one-year extension to his contract with United in March 2011.
 Two days after signing an extension to his contract, Goodwillie scored the winning goal for United against Rangers at Ibrox.
 His performances were rewarded with the SPFA Young Player of the Year award for 2010–11.

 Championship side Cardiff City, opened talks with Dundee United about transferring Goodwillie on 23 June 2011.
 The following day, United received bids from Rangers and Blackburn Rovers, both of which were rejected.
 On 31 July 2011, Blackburn Rovers and Dundee United agreed a fee for Goodwillie with an upfront fee of £2 million plus £800,000 in clauses, giving the striker permission to discuss terms with the Lancashire club.

 Blackburn Rovers

-Goodwillie signed for Blackburn Rovers on a four-year contract on 3 August 2011.
-On his arrival at the club manager Steve Kean likened the striker to "a young Wayne Rooney".
+Goodwillie signed for Premier League club Blackburn Rovers on a four-year contract on 3 August 2011.
+On his arrival at the club, manager Steve Kean likened the striker to "a young Wayne Rooney".

 Six months after Goodwillie had moved to Blackburn, Dundee United received the payment for the player.
 Dundee United contacted the Scottish Premier League for assistance after Blackburn missed the deadline for the payment.
 The money, due for 13 February did not appear until 11 days after the scheduled date, with a later payment of £250,000 rescheduled for 1 March.

-On 6 August 2011, Goodwillie scored a debut goal on a 76th minutes for Rovers in a friendly against Kilmarnock which Blackburn won 4–1.
-He made his competitive debut for the club on 13 August, on the opening day of the 2011–12 season, against Wolverhampton Wanderers at Ewood Park, replacing Morten Gamst Pedersen in the 72nd minute in a 2–1 defeat, and scored his first competitive goal in the 3–1 win over Sheffield Wednesday in the second round of the League Cup.
-In January 2012, Goodwillie scored his first Premier League goal at home to Stoke City.
+On 6 August 2011, Goodwillie scored a goal on his debut in a friendly against Kilmarnock, which Blackburn won 4–1.
+On 13 August, he made his official debut for the club against Wolverhampton Wanderers, replacing Morten Gamst Pedersen in the 72nd minute in a 2–1 defeat.
+On 24 August, he scored his first competitive goal, as well as assisting Rubén Rochina, in a 3–1 win over Sheffield Wednesday in the second round of the League Cup.

+January 2012 saw Goodwillie have his most productive spell at Blackburn, beginning with his first league goal at home to Stoke City.
 This was followed up five days later with his first FA Cup goal away to Newcastle United.
-Again in January, Goodwillie scored his second goal in the Premier League at away to Everton in a 1–1 draw.
+Against Fulham, he assisted David Dunn for Blackburn's second goal in a 3–1 win, and later that month, he scored his second goal in the league, when an attempted clearance by Tim Cahill rebounded off him, in a 1–1 draw with Everton.